mezcel/rosary.net/rosary.net-git-friendly-version-1/README.md

 # Rosary App – Version 1
 ##### A Basic C Sharp and MySql Connector ADO App

-I have not touched this code for about a year since posting it.
+* I have not touched this code for about a year since posting it.
 I may have modified some comments, but the structure and design is pretty much the same.

-I consolidated it to be Git friendly.
+* I consolidated it to be Git friendly.
 The previous post was just a glorified Gist previewing key script which makes this application work.

 ---

-# ADO.NET MySql Connector Devotional Pamphlet Application
+## An ADO.NET MySql Connector Devotional Pamphlet Application
 ### (App Development Example)

 This app was developed using Visual Studio with the MySql Connector ADO.NET Plugin

+This is source code for VS12.
+You can either build and export it yourself, or you can view the [Youtube](https://www.youtube.com/watch?v=VLw9K8jhlSk) to see it in action.

 [Rosary App Web Page:](http://mezcel.wixsite.com/rosary) A web page link used to illustrate the organization and purpose of this coding project

 ### Sacred Scripture DB

-_Lectio Divina Database Server,_
+* Lectio Divina Database Server
-_Interactive Devotional Pamphlet,_
-_Prayer Bead Simulator,_
-_Multi-Language Translation,_
+* Interactive Devotional Pamphlet
+* Prayer Bead Simulator
+* Multi-Language Translation

 ---

-This was the 2nd Development Platform build in my Rosary Series
+###### Links to my other Versions:

 > [Version 1](https://www.youtube.com/watch?v=VLw9K8jhlSk): WinForm (Rosary + Religious Scripture / Bible Database)
 * This was the best and my most prayerful version.
 But it was in WinForm.
 Its value to others would be comparable to the use of Latin in a mainstream Catholic Church.
 It would convey deep meaning and reverence, but nobody can use it unless they know, and value, how the Past used to work.